 - How can you speak to them and create a connection?

-- What language do their respond to?
+- What style of language do they respond to?

 - How are competitors falling short or succeeding with your ideal customer?